emma-sax4/emmasax4.info/.github/CONTRIBUTING.md

 If you're in the process of creating a new blog post, then most likely the external link to the new blog post will fail.
 This makes sense—the blog post isn't live online yet, and that's what the link is checking for.

 Travis CI also runs a version of the HTML Proofer which skips over all internal domains and ignores LinkedIn and Digi-Key domains.
+Travis CI runs this line as an `after_success`, meaning if it breaks for any reason (timeouts, moved URLs, etc), it won't hold up any deploys.